Are you interested in different cat breeds?

 Helen Smith was one of the initial Balinese breeders who promoted the long-haired Siamese.
 Another breeder, Sylvia Holland, worked to establish the breed standard through the 1960s to 1970s.
 She only recognized the Balinese with a seal, chocolate, blue, and lilac color with a classic siamese point.
 She refused other colors on the ground as they had likely been produced by crosses with other breeds.

 Meanwhile, the American Cat Fanciers Association (ACFA) officially recognized siamese with cream and red as well as tortoiseshell and lynx patterned points as a separate breed.
-In the early days, Balinese used to have heavier boning and thicker coats than the siamese.
+In the early days, the Balinese used to have heavier boning and thicker coats than the siamese.

 By 1970, all major associations and cat clubs that existed at that time had accepted the Balinese.
 After recognition, Javanese, a color variant of this breed, began to be promoted.
 Javanese was produced by mixing the Colorprint Shorthair and Balinese cat breeds.
 The name Javanese is given after the Isle of Java, an island of Bali in Indonesia.